baneteasnow/baneteasnow.github.io/_drafts/_not-ready/does-the-richness-of-few-benefits-us-all.md

 ---
 layout: post
 category: book
-title: "Does the Richness of Few Benefits Us All? | Zygmunt Bauman (Kitap)"
+title: "Does the Richness of the Few Benefits Us All? | Zygmunt Bauman (Kitap)"
-kitap: "Does the Richness of Few Benefits Us All?"
+kitap: "Does the Richness of the Few Benefits Us All?"
 tr: "Azınlığın Zenginliği Hepimizin Çıkarına mıdır?"
 yazar: "Zygmunt Bauman"
 yil: "2015"